eloj/radix-sorting/README.md

 invert the whole key.
 The second expression in the parenthetical (after the bitwise or) sets the sign bit, which is a no-op if it was already set, but otherwise ensures that the `xor` flips the sign-bit only.

-As an implementation detail for C and C++, `key` is the floating point key reinterpreted (cast) as an unsigned 32-bit integer, this in order for the bit-manipulation to be allowed.
+As an implementation detail for C and C++, `key` is the floating point key reinterpreted as an unsigned 32-bit integer to allow the bit-manipulation.
+This sort of _type-punning_, if done naively, can be considered _undefined behaviour_ (UB).
+Post C++20 you should have to option to use `bit_cast<T>()` to do this in a well-defined way, but without that option we instead use `memcpy` into a local temporary.
+This pattern is recognized by compilers, but as always you should inspect the generated code to make sure.

 Example for sorting `{ 128.0f, 646464.0f, 0.0f, -0.0f, -0.5f, 0.5f, -128.0f, -INFINITY, NAN, INFINITY }`: